 Breast augmentation surgery is designed to help you look and feel your best, and if the procedure is right for your particular needs, it can be a great boon.
-Dr. Max has the skills and experience to perform breast augmentation surgery here in Fort Worth, but more importantly, he can discuss your options with you and answer any questions you may have.
+Dr. Max has the skills and experience to perform breast augmentation surgery here, but more importantly, he can discuss your options with you and answer any questions you may have.

 Among the most common questions we answer is how breast augmentation affects sensitivity in the breasts, particularly in the nipples.
 Breasts are a part of your body, after all, and loss of tactile sensation may not be what you have in mind.
 Every woman is different, and no single individual reacts quite the same way to a surgery of this nature.
 A few general notions can help answer this very important question, however: “will I loose sensitivity in my nipples after a breast augmentation?”